Kimbohlovette/Trivia/README.md

 ## Code style
 Code style follows the PEP8 style guide

-# Getting Started

 ## Quick method
-Install docker, docker-compose
+Install docker and docker-compose
-Clone the repository to your local machine with git clone
+Clone the repository to your local machine with git clone with `git clone https://github.com/kimbohlovette/Trivia.git` Run the `docker-compose up` to start all trivia application services.
+That's the web app, server and the database.
+Web server will be the web app will be available on `localhost:3000` and the backend is available `localhost:8080`.

+# Setting up each services individually without docker.

 ## Prerequisites

 - Nodejs - Install nodejs to run the React frontend library and npm ( a package manager for nodejs applications)